aridjayarecipes/cutesrecipes.web.app/content/post/1854-simple-way-to-make-homemade-boiled-salmon.md

 1. Make ready  Hollandaise or tartar sauce

 This recipe will become your favorite way to eat salmon.
 An extremely addicting and easy salmon recipe for your arsenal.
-Broiling Salmon Is Quick, Easy &amp; Efficient.
+Broiling Salmon Is Quick, Easy & Efficient.
 You may be asking yourself, did he say "broil" salmon?

 <!--inarticleads2-->